 Due to the current COVID-19 pandemic, our policies and restrictions are being updated frequently.

-We are once again offering all services on a limited schedule basis in office.
-We will continue to offer telehealth visits to established patients and have extended availability in our Holly Springs location.
-As always, our patients' health and safety is a top priority, especially during this challenging time.
-Our office is taking several steps to ensure all Federal, State, and Local safety measures are taken.
-We will continue to screen all patients at the door and ask that you bring/wear a mask if you have one.
+We are once again offering all services in both our Raleigh and Holly Springs locations.
+As always, our patient’s health and safety are a top priority, especially during this challenging time.
+Our office is taking several steps to ensure all Federal, State, and Local safety measures are adhered to.
+This includes:

 For latest developments: